 1.3 Payment of Contractors, Materials, and Laborers.
 Developer shall be responsible for the costs of design, installation, materials and testing of all Developer-Provided Public Improvements.
 Developer shall timely make payments of all amounts due to persons supplying labor, materials or services in connection with the Developer-Provided Public Improvements, and to any persons who may otherwise be entitled to assert a lien upon the Developer-Provided Public Improvements.
-In the event that any person asserts a lien upon the Developer-Provided Public Improvements after Final Acceptance, but related to work undertaken by or on behalf of Developer prior to Final Acceptance, Developer will indemnify and defend the City with respect to the claimed lien, and shall further immediately take any and all steps as are necessary to remove the lien from any Developer-Provided Public Improvements regardless of the merits of the claimant of the lien; provided, however, that if a mechanic’s lien is filed, Developer may, within sixty (60) days of the filing thereof, bond over any such mechanic’s lien pending removal thereof from title to the Developer-Provided Public Improvements.
+In the event that any person asserts a lien upon the Developer-Provided Public Improvements after Final Acceptance, but related to work undertaken by or on behalf of Developer prior to Final Acceptance, Developer will indemnify and defend the City with respect to the claimed lien, and shall further immediately take any and all steps as are necessary to remove the lien from any Developer-Provided Public Improvements regardless of the merits of the claimant of the lien; provided, however, that if a mechanic’s lien is filed, Developer may, within sixty (60) calendar days of the filing thereof, bond over any such mechanic’s lien pending removal thereof from title to the Developer-Provided Public Improvements.

 1.4 Restriction on Conveyance of Property; Certificates of Occupancy.
 Except for: (a) conveyances and dedications to the City; (b) conveyances of any portion of the Property (i.e., individual lots platted of record and depicted on the Final Plat) to an Affiliate of Developer, the limited partner or non-managing member of any Affiliate, and their successors and assigns; (c) a transferee upon obtaining the City’s prior written consent pursuant to Section 7.9* below; and (d) conveyances or liens to a lender as security for a loan, no conveyance, sale or transfer of fee title of all or a portion of the Property shall be made until the date upon which the City issues a Certificate of Initial Acceptance for all Developer-Provided Public Improvements.
-This restriction on conveyance, sale or transfer of title shall run with the land and shall extend to and be binding upon the heirs, successors and assigns of the Developer.
-The City will not issue any certificates of occupancy for any buildings, dwelling units, or structure on any lot or outlot platted of record as depicted on the Final Plat until the date upon which the City issues a Certificate of Initial Acceptance for all Developer-Provided Public Improvements.
+This restriction on conveyance, sale or transfer of title shall run with the land and shall extend to and be binding upon the heirs, successors and assigns of the Developer. on any lot or outlot platted of record as depicted on the Final Plat until the date upon which the City issues a Certificate of Initial Acceptance for all Developer-Provided Public Improvements.
 This restriction shall run with the land and shall extend to and be binding upon the heirs, executors, legal representatives, successors and assigns of the Developer.